retiarylime/thinkpad-t14s/trackpoint/trackpoint.md

 		EndSection
 		```
 		- **Option "AccelProfile" "string"**
 			- Sets the pointer acceleration profile to the given profile.
 Permitted values are adaptive, flat, custom.
 Not all devices support this option or all profiles.
 If a profile is unsupported, the default profile for this device is used.
-For a description on the profiles and their behavior, see the libinput documentation.
+For a description on the profiles and their behavior, see the [libinput documentation](https://www.mankier.com/4/libinput#Custom_Acceleration_Profile).
+My favourite profile is `flat`.

 		- **Option "AccelSpeed" "float"**
 			- Sets the pointer acceleration speed within the range [-1, 1].
 This only applies to the flat or adaptive profile.
+My favourite speed is `0.3`.

 <!-- Optional:  You can also modify the `udev` rules trackpoint device attributes at `/etc/udev/rules.d/10-trackpoint.rules`